Uganda Gorilla Trek Tour and Price - 3 Days (with 2021 updated safari prices)

 Book and make big savings with this affordable 3 day Uganda gorilla trek tour into the afro-montane jungles of Bwindi Impenetrable National Park.
 I have meticulously developed this Uganda gorilla trek tour with considerations from hundreds of past clients reviews so that you have the most affordable gorilla tour package without compromises to the level of service.

 On the gorilla safari, you also get to see a great deal about the beauty of Uganda - the equator, the Virunga ranges, the cultures.
 While going on with the gorillas trekking in Bwindi Impenetrable National Park you also have the opportunity to see over 10 other primates including chimpanzees, black and white colobus, red-tailed monkeys, etc.

 Uganda Gorilla Trek Tour - 3 Days Gorilla Safari

 Ours is a uniquely delivered Uganda gorilla trek experience with select award-winning tour guides in Uganda.
-On this Uganda 3 day gorilla trek tour, our teams will not only ensure you are allocated the most exciting mountain gorilla families for your indelible lifetime experience, we also ensure that the entire 3 days you are with us are packed with memories all through.
+On this Uganda 3 day gorilla trek tour, our teams will not only ensure you are allocated the most exciting mountain gorilla families for your indelible lifetime experience, but we also ensure that the entire 3 days you are with us are packed with memories all through.

 Day 1: Start your Uganda Gorilla trek tour by driving to Bwindi impenetrable N. Park (the mountain gorillas' home)

-The drive to the mountain gorilla sanctuary is over 7 hours from Entebbe or Kampala, most of the time on smooth-surfaced road with about 45 minutes of dusty murram.
+The drive to the mountain gorilla sanctuary is over 7 hours from Entebbe or Kampala, most of the time on the smooth-surfaced road with about 45 minutes of dusty murram.
 You could choose to fly to Bwindi if you don't feel like driving.
 One way flights range from 280$-360$ pp.